kevinlekiller/linux_intel_display_overclocking/README.md

 Head to [this page](http://www.epanorama.net/faq/vga2rgb/calc.html)

+If that webpage is down, I've backed it up [here](https://raw.githubusercontent.com/kevinlekiller/linux_intel_monitor_overclocking/video_timing_calculator_backup/Video%20timing%20calculator.html), download it and open it in your browser.

 Paste in the modeline above, in the box over the Import Modeline button.

 Click Import Modeline.
 Keep this web page open.